GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 Structural aspects are expressed with the following statements:

-* The *contains* statement expresses that a element is contained in another element.
+* The *contains* statement expresses that an element is contained in another element.
 Typical application scenarios are to express for example that a collection *contains* an actor or a state *contains* a sub-state etc.

 ![Application of the contains statement in SpecIF](./images/Contains.png)